atul-1511/Targeted-YouTube-Advertisements/README.md

+# Targeted YouTube Advertisements

+Classification of YouTube Videos into Threat and Non-Threat

 Each folder contains a readme file which give the information of what the code is built for.
 Additionally the readme will direct where to go from one folder to another